0 Part Course |

 • Overall review

-• Brief introduction to further exercises & reading
+• Brief introduction to further exercises and reading

 • Final questions and issues to discuss

-Please note - The course can be tailored to your needs, combining a flexible mix of modules and topics to fit your team’s priorities and preferred duration.
+Please note - Sessions can be tailored to your needs, combining a flexible mix of modules and topics to fit your team’s priorities and preferred duration.

-He trained as a Chartered Accountant at KPMG in South Africa and New Zealand, before moving into the industry with Ford Motor Company.
-He held various positions there in financial analysis, budgeting and forecasting, until he was appointed sales planning manager, responsible for forecasting models, production planning and supply logistics.
-He joined a multinational private consultancy group in Australia, as their general manager (finance); in this role, he guided the group through a period of major change and financial turnaround.
+Having trained as a Chartered Accountant at KPMG in South Africa and New Zealand, he moved into the industry with Ford Motor Company.
+Holding various positions in financial analysis, budgeting and forecasting, he was appointed sales planning manager responsible for forecasting models, production planning and supply logistics.
+He joined a multinational private consultancy group in Australia as their general manager (finance); in this role, he guided the group through a period of major change and financial turnaround.

-For the past 21 years, he has worked as a freelance financial modeler, analyst and trainer for a range of blue-chip clients.
-Assignments have included financial modelling for two major LNG projects in the Middle East, numerous renewable energy projects in both Europe and developing countries, structured financing for a large-scale property development, restructuring and outsourcing projects in the retail gas sector, and PPP transactions in the utilities, health and support services sectors.
+For the past 21 years, our financial modelling Excel course leader has worked as a freelance financial modeller, analyst and trainer for a range of blue-chip clients.
+Assignments included financial modelling for two major LNG projects in the Middle East, numerous renewable energy projects in both Europe and developing countries, structured financing for a large-scale property development, restructuring and outsourcing projects in the retail gas sector, and PPP transactions in the utilities, health and support services sectors.

-With an extensive accounting background, he brings accounting knowledge and analytical skills to transactions and financial modelling.
-He has built up a great deal of experience in financial modelling in numerous sectors, including gas production, electricity generation, energy retailing, waste processing and property development sectors, as well as building financial models in central government departments, retail enterprises and high-volume online environments.
-He has built, developed and used models to support commercial negotiations, analyse risk, test scenarios and forecast results.
+With an extensive accounting background, this expert brings accounting knowledge and analytical skills to transactions and financial modelling.
+He has built up a great deal of experience in financial modelling across numerous sectors, including gas production, electricity generation, energy retailing, waste processing and property development.
+This specialist has built financial models in central government departments, retail enterprises and high-volume online environments.
+Having built, developed and used models to support commercial negotiations, analyse risk, test scenarios and forecast results, this Excel modelling course is knowledge-led.

 • Build structured and logical financial models that are flexible, transparent, and easy to update.